Amended Return Fees,

 But if you were so disgusted with the firm and go else where, remember what the others will have to do, and that is recreate the income tax return in it's entirety, make the corrections and that will not be done for free.
 I would hope you understand the importance of the firm you use as well as who did the return.

 Finally, we add, 'how much effort' is going to be required to do this.
-This is where you will be redirected to other sources for your amend.
+This is where you may be redirected to other sources for your amend.
 Many simply will not want to do it regardless of how much they charge.
 They can see the hassle from the IRS coming and will walk away.
 This is very true, much more so than the average client could possibly be aware of.
 Tax professionals thinking is 'what is the point', when you cry about the fee they charge.
-They also know the IRS will audit this, and they know you will come back whining and crying blaming them for everything that went, wrong.
+They also know the IRS will audit this, and they know you will come back whining and crying, blaming them for everything that went, wrong.
 They will want no part of this and they will walk away from you.
 This happens all of the time too, so do not, for one second, believe that anyone will do an amended tax return, because many will not.

 Let us recap what we have read;